nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_known_issues.md

 The CodeableConcept guidance document needs to go through curation

 ## Immunisations
-The CareConnect immunisation profile is currently subject to curation regarding potential changes to the way in which it defines immunisation events where the vaccine is not given.
+The CareConnect immunization profile is currently subject to curation regarding potential changes to the way in which it defines immunisation events where the vaccine is not given.
-This specification will needed to be updated in due course with any changes resulting from that curation process.
+This specification will need to be updated in due course with any changes resulting from that curation process.